 DUI/DWI: the act of driving while under the influence of drugs or alcohol or driving while intoxicated.

 A felony is a criminal offense that carries a minimum sentence of one year.
 A misdemeanor is a criminal offense that carries a maximum sentence of less than one year.
-Crimes categorized as felonies or misdemeanors vary from state to state, but in general, a felony is a more serious crime and often times carry a harsher punishment.
+Crimes categorized as felonies or misdemeanors vary from state to state, a felony is a more serious crime and often times carry a harsher punishment.
 Misdemeanors are less serious offenses.

 Felonies: Murder, Armed Robbery, Rape and the Sale of Illegal Drugs.